This evening, after church and dinner

 through her tears, Lottie suggested: "to be happy and let go of any fear."

-which was pretty wise coming from a 10-year-old.
+which is pretty wise coming from a 10-year-old.

 Oliver told Jane to teach from The Book of Mormon and use the power